benank/groq-clipchat-template/README.md

 - **Get support:** Connect with other developers building on Groq, chat with our team, and submit feature requests on our [Groq Developer Forum](https://community.groq.com)

 ### For Founders and Business Leaders
-- **See enterprise capabilities:** This template showcases production-ready AI that can handle realtime business workloads in browser extensions.
-See other applications and use cases for AI-powered browser tools
+- **See enterprise capabilities:** This template showcases production-ready AI that can handle realtime business workloads in browser extensions
 - **Discuss your needs:** [Contact our team](https://groq.com/enterprise-access/) to explore how Groq can accelerate your AI initiatives and browser-based applications

 ## Security Notes